-Public Water System ID Number Public Water System Name AZ04- Contact Name and Title Phone Number E-mail Address We want our valued customers to be informed about their water quality.
-If you would like to learn more about public participation or to attend any of our regularly scheduled meetings, please contact at for additional opportunity and meeting dates and times.
+Public Water System ID Number Public Water System Name AZ04- 07069 Town of Gila Bend Contact Name and Title Phone Number E-mail Address Donavon Schoon 928-683-2255 dschoon@gilabendaz.org

+We want our valued customers to be informed about their water quality.
+If you would like to learn more about public participation or to attend any of our regularly scheduled meetings, please contact Town Office at 928-683-2255 for additional opportunity and meeting dates and times.